Higher order Schrodinger and Hartree-Fock equations: Introduction

+In order to settle this question once and forever, we analyze such semirelativistic equations of motion for expansions of the relativistic kinetic energy up to arbitrarily high order.
+The outcomes of such expansions are known as higher-order Schr\"odinger equations.

+Logically, the next steps then are to consider the corresponding time-dependent equations, to allow for the general case of systems composed of more than one~or~two interacting particles, which yields the Hartree equation, and to take into account the fermionic nature of the involved particles, which leads to the Hartree--Fock equation.

-The Hartree equation was developed by Douglas Rayner Hartree in the 20s \cite{Fischer03}.
-It arises in the mean-field limit of large systems of identical bosons, as for instance the Gross-Pitaevskii equation in a Bose-Einstein condensate \cite{Gross61,Pitaevskii61}, by taking into account the self interaction between bosons.
-A semi-relativistic version of the Hartree equation was developed in \cite{Elgart07,Lenzmann07} for modeling boson stars.
-The Hartree-Fock equation was also developed by Vladimir Aleksandrovich Fock \cite{Fock30}.
-It is dedicated to large systems of identical fermions with applications in electronic structure theory by taking into account the self interaction between charged fermions plus an exchange term which is a consequence of the Pauli principle.
-A semi-relativistic version of the Hartree-Fock equation was developed in \cite{Frohlich07} for modeling white dwarfs.
-The Hartree equation is also used for fermions as an approximation of the Hartree-Fock equation where spin effects are neglected.
-The Hartree and Hartree-Fock equations are used for several applications in many-particle physics \cite[Section 2.2]{Lipparini08}.
+The Hartree equation, found by Hartree in the 1920s \cite{Fischer03}, arises in the mean-field limit of large systems of identical bosons (as, e.g., the Gross--Pitaevskii equation~for Bose-Einstein condensates \cite{Gross61,Pitaevskii61}) by taking into account the self-interactions~of~the bosons.
+A semirelativistic version of the Hartree equation was obtained in \cite{Elgart07,Lenzmann07} for modeling boson stars.
+The Hartree--Fock equation, also developed by Fock~\cite{Fock30}, describes large systems of identical fermions (finding application in, e.g., electronic structure theory) by taking into account the self-interactions of charged fermions as well as an exchange term resulting from Pauli's principle.
+A semirelativistic version of the Hartree--Fock equation was developed in \cite{Frohlich07} for modeling white dwarfs.
+The Hartree equation is also used for fermions as an approximation of the Hartree--Fock equation neglecting the impact of their fermionic nature.
+Hartree and Hartree--Fock equations are used for several applications in many-particle physics \cite[Section 2.2]{Lipparini08}.